deephaven-examples/strava/README.md

 # strava

+This example is meant to work alongside your Deephaven IDE.
+Please see our [QuickStart Guide]](https://deephaven.io/core/docs/tutorials/quickstart/).

 Maybe you're training for a race or simply maintaining an exercise routine.
 Personally, I consistently use my fitness watch to ensure I'm meeting my step goals and to track my progress as I try to shave a few seconds off my mile time.
 The free [Strava](https://www.strava.com) app beloved by runners and cyclists is another great resource to motivate you in your fitness journey and connect with a community.
 You can track a variety of exercises and store your results in the app.
 Did you know you can also download this data as .fit files?